stgreen24/stgreen24/README.md

 🌟 **ABOUT ME**

 Hi, I'm Stephen Aniemena, a seasoned Cloud/DevOps Engineer with expertise in cloud computing, automation and infrastructure management.
-With the hands-on experience i have gotten, I craft scalable, secure and efficient cloud solutions that drive business growth.
+With the hands-on experience I have gotten, I craft scalable, secure and efficient cloud solutions that drive business growth.
 Leveraging cutting-edge tech, I automate processes, streamline deployments and optimize performance.

 ---